chriskrycho/v5.chriskrycho.com/site/journal/2022/Journaling One Day Along.md

   - note-taking
 summary: >
   I’m trying something out this week: making journaling a part of my daily routine.
+qualifiers:
-qualifiers: >
+  audience: >
     Other folks interested in thinking about learning, note-taking, and working effectively (in the ways that *I* work effectively, at least).

 ---